yoannisj/propref-parser/Readme.md

 ### Accessing nested properties

+Nested properties are supported through the 'getter' option which allows you to define a custom getter function –used to get the value for a referenced property key.

-If you want to access nested properties using '.' separated key paths, we recommend using the [getobject](https://www.npmjs.com/package/getobject) package to define your custom getter:
+For dot-notation, we recommend using the [getobject](https://www.npmjs.com/package/getobject) package to define your custom getter:

 ```js
 var PropRefParser = require('crossref-obj');